 Mineral supplementation provided for animals should ensure that the calcium-to-phosphorus ratio in the feed does not exceed 7:1.
 Forage brassicas are typically planted in a mixture with 50 per cent or more of the forage comprised of other species including cereals such as oats, barley, triticale or fall rye.
 This combination provides high digestibility and crude protein from the forage brassicas along with higher fibre and starch content from the cereals.

 Brassica crops can cause animal health concerns if not managed properly.
 These forage types contain a number of inhibitory compounds that can interfere with thyroid function or cause anemia.
-Others potential issues include bloat, atypical pneumonia, nitrate poisoning, and hypothyroidism.
+Others potential issues include bloating, atypical pneumonia, nitrate poisoning, and hypothyroidism.
 Sulphur toxicity can occur, especially if the water source is also high in sulphur.
 These risks can be avoided by introducing animals slowly, over three to four days, to Brassica pastures or supplementing with hay or other grass pastures if continually grazing these crops14.

 More information on the use of Brassica crops, including in mixture with other forage species, can be found on the Cover Crops page.
 A recent BCRC webinar, Integrating Cover Crops, includes an in-depth look at the use of complex mixtures including specific information related to nutrition considerations when grazing Brassicas (33:24).